AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 Step 2: Install `Homebrew <https://brew.sh/>`_
 ---------------------------------------------------------------------

--Open a terminal and make sure that you have Anaconda.
+-Open a terminal and make sure that you have installed Anaconda.

 -Install Homebrew: